top of page

 WhatsApp Image 2025-02-27 at 13.36_edite

-Miss Gabriella joined the Open Stage team in July 2024 and quickly became an integral part of our community.
-She teaches our Commercial and Street Dance courses, leads Vocal Harmony group training sessions, and delivers both Musical Theatre and Dance classes.
-Gabriella also works closely with Miss Anna, supporting our Grade 1 students, and facilitates themed Open Stage birthday parties tailored specifically for our students.
+Gabriella joined the Open Stage team in July 2024 and quickly became an integral part of our community.
+She teaches our Commercial and Street Dance classes and courses, leads Vocal Harmony group training sessions, private singing lessons and delivers Musical Theatre Dance and Fitness classes.
+Gabriella facilitates themed Open Stage birthday parties tailored specifically for our students and can often be seen working on reception when not teaching.

 You’ll often find Gabriella bringing her energy and creativity to our Early Years sessions, including Tots, Toys & Tea, Multi-Sensory Hoo-Ha, and Little Stars dance classes.
 Her warm approach and vibrant teaching style make her a favourite with younger children and families alike.

 Gabriella began her dance training as a child, studying the ISTD syllabus, before progressing to a two-year Level 3 BTEC in Musical Theatre at Arts 1.
 She went on to complete a BA (Hons) Degree in Performing Arts at Stella Mann College of Performing Arts.
-Passionate about professional growth, Gabriella is currently working towards further teacher training qualifications.
+Passionate about continued professional growth, Gabriella recently gained a Level 3 Diploma in Gym Instructing and Personal Training and is currently working towards further dance teacher training qualifications.

 DORIS SCHIERER